Homebrew/homebrew-cask/CONTRIBUTING.md

 ### Mind the test suite!

 If you're making changes - please write some tests for them!
-Also be sure to run the whole test suite before submitting (if you forget Travis-CI will do that for you and embarass you in front of all your friends). :)
+Also be sure to run the whole test suite using `rake` before submitting (if you forget Travis-CI will do that for you and embarass you in front of all your friends). :)

 # <3 THANK YOU! <3